expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-A promise of number that represents the storage size.
+A Promise that resolves to the number of bytes that are free on the device's file system and available to applications.

 **Examples**